Environmental health practitioner

 Qualifications

-To become a qualified EHP, you must obtain an honours degree or Masters in environmental health from a university accredited by the Chartered Institute of Environmental Health (CIEH) (England, Wales and Northern Ireland) or The Royal Environmental Health Institute of Scotland (REHIS) (Scotland).
+To become a qualified EHP, you'll need an honours degree or Masters in environmental health from a university accredited by the Chartered Institute of Environmental Health (CIEH) (England, Wales and Northern Ireland) or The Royal Environmental Health Institute of Scotland (REHIS) (Scotland).

 If you've completed an accredited foundation degree programme, you may be able to top up to an accredited BSc degree.